 Electricity

 Repair category 1

+Notes We understand the property has been partially rewired.
+The Institution of Engineering and Technology recommends that inspections and

+Electricity

+Repair category 1

-Notes The electrical system within the property appeared of modern design, there being a circuit breaker type distribution board adjacent to the electricity meter.
-In addition visible cabling is of pvc type.
-It should be emphasised that the system was not tested at the time of our inspection.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Notes testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Sockets were noted in skirting boards which contravenes current regulations and as such we would recommend a precautionary check of the electrical system prior to purchase.

-Gas Repair category 1 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.
-We have been informed a gas safety certificate is available for the subjects and recommend this be obtained.

-F Water, plumbing and d bathroom fittings
+Ø Gas

 Repair category 1

-Notes The sanitary fittings appeared in fair order consistent with age.
-Seals surrounding the shower tray were noted as being discoloured and we recommend these areas be resealed to ensure the area is water tight.
+Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

+► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+The sanitary fittings are of modern style and type.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.